-This is a site with reflections, notes, testimonios, stories, and information about education, politics y mas.
-I write about education, ethnic studies, educational inequalities, U.S. Latinx History, the K-12 school system, navigating higher education, teaching and more.
+This is a blog with reflections, notes, testimonios, stories, and information about the intersections of education, politics y mas.
+I write about education, ethnic studies, educational inequalities, U.S. Latinx History, the K-12 school system, navigating higher education, teaching, mothering, income disparities, and more.

 My name is Irene Sanchez.
 I’m a Xicana (of course, but also Chicana/Mexican-American), a mama, poet/writer, and educator.

 My writings from Xicana Ph.D. has been featured in other publications/sites including: Inside Higher Education, The American Federation of Teachers, NASPA, and Latino Rebels.
 I have a chapter in the book Latina Outsiders from Routledge Press (2019).
 In additon, my poetry and other writings have been featured on/in CNN, Public Radio International, KPCC/89.3, Huffington Post, Zocalo Public Square and more.
 My commentary has been featured also on Remezcla, NPR’s Latino USA, and the Los Angeles Times.

 I am a long time activist, educator, and leader in my community.

 I have spoken at over 100 colleges/universities and conferences sharing poetry, writing workshops, empowerment workshops, sharing insight on panel discussions and as a keynote speaker.

 If you are interested in having me present or speak at your college/university/school or organization, please contact me!
 I also provided editing/coaching for dissertation writers.
 You can also find more about the work I do including education and poetry/creative writing related work at http://www.irenesanchezphd.com

 To support my work please donate at: PayPal.me/xicanaphd